-Most of the courses included in a certificate program, related to apartment management, cover the specific procedures and laws followed by property managers.
+Most of the courses included in an apartment management certificate program cover the specific procedures and laws followed by property managers.
 These topics may include:

 - Residential property management